packetgeek/radioshark-v1-rpi/README.md

 len=len;
 custom=custom
 ```
-The above is needed because the compiler see that those two variables are declared but never used.
+***Note:*** The above is needed because the compiler see that those two variables are declared but never used.

 6) Install the development package for libusb
 ```c